jacob-grahn/jiber/README.md

-Rejibe is a multi-user state container for JavaScript apps.
+jiber is a multi-user state container for JavaScript apps.

 ### Perks
 - Offline First
 - Optimistic
 - Fast (updates are sent via WebSockets)
-- Tiny (rejibe-client is 3kb, and has no dependencies)
+- Tiny (jiber-client is 3kb, and has no dependencies)

 ### Installation
 Client
 ```
-npm i rejibe-client
+npm i jiber-client
 ```

 Server
 ```
-npm i rejibe-server
+npm i jiber-server
 ```

 ### Example